indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 3. API Server in Clojure - Part 3

 ## JDK & Leiningen
-Before we do anything we need to install a Java Development Kid (JDK).
+Before you do anything you need to install a Java Development Kid (JDK).
 I prefer using [SDKMAN!](https://sdkman.io/) to manage my JDKs.

 After this, you will need to install Leiningen.
 Leiningen is an automation tool used for creating and managing Clojure projects.
-Instruction can be found on the [official Leiningen website](https://leiningen.org/).
+Instructions can be found on the [official Leiningen website](https://leiningen.org/).

 ## Creating a Clojure application
-We will need to create our Clojure application using Leiningen.
-Change into the directory where you want your project to live and then run the following command
+You will need to create your Clojure application using Leiningen.
+Change into the directory where you want your project to live and then run the following command:
 ```
 lein new app your-app
 ```
-Leiningen will begin to perform work and create a base Clojure project for you to work in.
+Leiningen will create a base Clojure project for you to work in.
 Your project structure should look similar to this
 ```
 your-app
 └─doc